ingmarboeschen/tableParser/README.md

 table2matrix(paste0(tempdir(),"/","tableExamples.docx"))
 table2matrix(paste0(tempdir(),"/","tableExamples.html"),rm.html=TRUE)
 table2matrix(paste0(tempdir(),"/","tableExamples.pdf"))
-# Note: The extraction of tables with tablulapdf does not work properly here.
-Also, the table's caption and footnotes cannot be used for decoding (e.g., p-values).
-This affects all further processes and results.
+# Note: The extraction of tables with the tablulapdf package does not work properly here.
+# Also, the table's caption and footnotes cannot be used for decoding (e.g., p-values).
+# This affects all further processes and results.

 ## Parse tabled content from example files
 table2text(paste0(tempdir(),"/","tableExamples.docx"))